 “Reading is an activity of the imagination, and the imagination in question is not the writer’s alone…In this activity of reading and understanding literature, we’re chiefly concerned with how that story functions as material for literary creators, the way in which it can inform a story or poem, and how it is perceived by the reader.”

-I thought that I would find How to Read Literature Like a Professor by Thomas C. Foster quite boring and academic but I quite enjoyed it.
-For people who haven’t studied literature in college – and that includes me – after you read How to Read Literature Like a Professor, you will never view literary fiction the same way.
+I thought that I would find How to Read Literature Like a Professor by Thomas C. Foster quite boring and academic.
+But I quite enjoyed it.
+For people who haven’t studied literature in college – and that includes me – after you read How to Read Literature Like a Professor, you will never view literary fiction the same way again.

-How to Read Literature Like a Professor is a solid guide which increases your understanding of literary fiction.
+How to Read Literature Like a Professor is a solid guide, which increases your understanding of literary fiction.
 I found the ideas and numerous examples quite helpful.
-To truly understand literary fiction, especially the well-written ones, first you have to know something about the author and you have to ask a lot of questions.
-You have to constantly ask, “What does this mean, what’s its significance in the story?”
+To truly understand literary fiction, especially the well-written ones, first you have to know something about the author, and you have to ask a lot of questions.
+You have to constantly ask:

 When you dig beneath the surface of the story, a whole new world opens up to you and you have a richer experience.
 Most of us in the western world are very familiar with the nursery rhyme Jack and Jill.